 CTEP Program Description

 The AmeriCorps Community Technology Empowerment Project (CTEP) bridges the “digital divide” for new Immigrants and low-income communities in Minneapolis and St. Paul.
 Join AmeriCorps CTEP and help make the information age accessible to all.
-CTEP sponsor organizations include: Saint Paul Neighborhood Network (SPNN), the Community Computer Access Network (CCAN), and the City of Minneapolis.
+CTEP is a department of the Saint Paul Neighborhood Network.

 Site History and Mission

 The Saint Paul Public Library has thirteen locations and a Bookmobile.
 Rondo Community Library houses the community services department, which provides access to library programs, services, and information inside and outside library buildings, often in languages other than English.
 SPPL has identified digital literacy and inclusion needs in a few libraries and some community locations.
 This position will be housed with the community services department, and support multiple library locations on a set schedule, and community locations on an intermittent schedule.

 May include evenings, weekdays or weekends as arranged.

 In addition, members attend professional development days with their fellow CTEP members to enhance service-readiness skills, personal attributes in the workplace, and citizenship skills.
 These Corps days take place twice a month on the 1st and 3rdFridays from 9 AM to 4 PM, and these trainings are mandatory.
 Members also attend statewide AmeriCorps events, such as the Martin Luther King Day celebration, and/or serve on the statewide InterCorps Council.

 - Respond to developing needs for digital literacy help and instruction at multiple sites, both inside and outside library buildings.
 Some of this instruction will take place in Spanish.